-The 1000 NPR is a rip-off given that you get no sense that most or any of your “generous contribution” has made any difference in reviving the square to a semblence of its former glory.
-However, given all the money you spent just getting there from your home (my return airfare was $1600.), arguing about the difference between what you want to pay and what you have to pay seems a waste of time.
-Better to just swallow your disgust and accept that as a tourist who is visibly from a wealthy country you will be expected to cough up $$.
-The entrance fee isn’t going to be going anywhere but up, regardless of what we may think about it.
+The 1000 NPR is a rip-off, given that you get no sense that most or any of your “generous contribution” has made any difference in reviving the square to a semblance of its former glory.
+However, given all the money you spent just getting there from your home (my return airfare was $1600.), arguing about the difference between what you want to pay and what you have to pay is a waste of time.
+Better to let your annoyance go and accept that as a tourist who is visibly from a wealthy country, you will be expected to cough up $$.
+The entrance fee isn’t going anywhere but up, regardless of what we may think.

 Option B – Visit During Off Hours!

-What you could do instead is visit the square before the ticket booth opens at 8:00 a.m. or after it closes at 5:00 p.m. – your dawn or dusk photos could turn out to be pretty neat!
+Instead, you could visit the square before the ticket booth opens at 8:00 a.m. or after it closes at 5:00 p.m. – your dawn or dusk photos could turn out to be pretty neat!
 Note – earlier or later is better since you will be less likely to be chased by a uniformed ticket enforcer!
 You may save 1000 rupees but convenient it is not.

 Option C – Get A Multi-Day Pass!

 Even better, if you plan on spending a couple of days in Kathmandu before and/or after your trek, you can make your day pass a multi-visit pass for free.
 Chances are pretty good that you will be walking through the square on your way to somewhere else during your stay.